 - Ensuring reclamation equipment adheres with the regulations and is properly maintained;

 - Ensuring any work completed by a third-party vendor is included in the on-going leak rate calculations;

-- Informing Mostardi Platt and Environmental Health and Safety if a leak exceeds regulatory thresholds;
+- Notifying Mostardi Platt and EHS if a leak rate exceeds regulatory thresholds;

 - Ensuring at least two building engineers maintain a Type IV Universal Technician Certification.

 Facilities Services Engineers and Physical Plants Engineers listed as Certified Technicians shall be responsible for the following: